apple/swift-internals/api-design-guidelines/index.md

 official_url: https://swift.org/documentation/api-design-guidelines/
 redirect_from: /documentation/api-design-guidelines.html
 ---
+{% comment %}<!--
-[comment]: # The width of "pre" elements on this page is carefully regulated, so we
-[comment]: # can afford to drop the scrollbar boxes.
+The width of <pre> elements on this page is carefully regulated, so we can afford to drop the scrollbar boxes.
+-->{% endcomment %}
 <style>
 article pre {
     overflow: visible;
 }
 </style>

+{% comment %}<!--
-[comment]: # Define some variables that help us build expanding detail sections
-[comment]: # without too much boilerplate.
+Define some variables that help us build expanding detail sections without too much boilerplate.
 We use checkboxes instead of
-[comment]: # <details>...</details> because it allows us to:
+<details>...</details> because it allows us to:

-[comment]: #
-[comment]: #   * Write CSS ensuring that details aren't hidden when printing.
+  * Write CSS ensuring that details aren't hidden when printing.
-[comment]: #   * Add a button that expands or collapses all sections at once.
+  * Add a button that expands or collapses all sections at once.
+-->{% endcomment %}
 {% capture expand %}{::nomarkdown}
 <input type="checkbox" class="detail">
 {:/nomarkdown}{% endcapture %}
 {% assign detail = '<div class="more" markdown="1">' %}
 {% assign enddetail = '</div>' %}

 <div class="info screenonly" markdown="1">
 To facilitate use as a quick reference, the details of many guidelines